-Children and young people received nurturing care from foster carers who were committed to meeting their care needs.
+Children and young people received nurturing care from their adoptive families who were committed to meeting their care needs.

 Children and young people's rights were strongly promoted in the service and used to promote their voice and care needs.